-2351H Creative Writing Workshop (.5 credit)
+2351H Creative Writing Workshop (0.5 credit)

-This one-semester elective is open to juniors and seniors.
-In this hands-on workshop, students examine various literary genres through process writing.
+This one-semester elective is a hands-on workshop, students examine various literary genres through process writing.
 Those who relish the challenge of writing will practice their skills analyzing and critiquing their own and their peers' writing.
-Creative Writing teacher's recommendation is required.
+This is an Honor level course, so students must have a 90% or higher in their current English courses Creative Writing teacher's recommendation is required.